AdobeDocs/places.pt-BR/help/places-ext-aep-sdks/places-extension/places-api-reference.md

 Places.clear();
 ```

-### clear (iOS)
+### limpar (iOS)

-Limpa os dados do lado do cliente para a extensão Locais no estado compartilhado, no armazenamento local e na memória.
+Limpa os dados do lado do cliente para a extensão do Places no estado compartilhado, no armazenamento local e na memória.

 **Sintaxe**